 Types of Prosecco

 When you break down the types of prosecco, you can generally split them into three categories, sparkling prosecco, semi-sparkling, and still.
-Sparking is often referred to as spumante, semi-sparkling as frizzante, and still as Tranquillo when you’re looking at the bottles.
+Sparkling is often referred to as Spumante, semi-sparkling as Frizzante, and still as Tranquillo when you’re looking at the bottles.

 These are the descriptions you will generally see on your label when you buy prosecco and are based on the residual sugar that is contained in the wine.

 - Brut is a prosecco that has a residual sugar level that is less than 12 g/l.